wix/stylable/site/docs/references/mixin-syntax.md

 Rules are added at the position in the CSS where the `-st-mixin` is declared.
 Any selectors that are appended as a result of the mixin are added directly after the ruleset that the mixin was applied to.

-You can apply multiple mixins in either CSS or JavaScript, or both seperated by comma `-st-mixin: mixinA, mixinB`.
+You can apply multiple mixins from either CSS or JavaScript, or both seperated by comma `-st-mixin: mixinA, mixinB`.
 Multiple mixins are applied according to the order that they are declared left to right.

 ## Considerations when using mixins